fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/plugins/archive/configuration.rst

 ACL
 ---

-To give rights to a user to archive objects, you need to give him a creation right on the archive item in the concerned category.
+To give rights to a user to archive objects, you need to give him a creation right on the Archived Object item in the concerned category.
-For instance, for someone to be able to archive users, you need to give him right "c" on user/archive.
+For instance, for someone to be able to archive users, you need to give him right "c" on user/archivedObject.
 Remember that archiving is deleting.